shreyasun/leb-cd-analysis/README.md

 ### Data Exploration

+Based on insights from SQL queries.

 #### Life Expectancy Dataset
-- **What country had the lowest average life expectancy for each year?**
+- **Country with the lowest average life expectancy for each year.**

-  2000: Malawi (44.518)
+  2000: Malawi (44.518 years)

-  2010: Lesotho (45.596)
+  2010: Lesotho (45.596 years)

-  2015: Lesotho (51.101)
+  2015: Lesotho (51.101 years)

-  2019: Nigeria (52.91)
+  2019: Nigeria (52.91 years)

+  **Insights:** For at least the past 20 years, the countries with the lowest expectancy at birth have all been situated in Africa, where individuals in these countries are expected to live 40-50 years, well below the global LEB averages of those years.
+In fact, the bottom 10 countries in terms of life expectancy are all situated in Africa in 2010 and 2019.

-- **Percent Difference in lowest life expectancy from 2000 - 2019**
+- **Percent Change in lowest life expectancy from 2000 - 2019**

-  44.518 -> 52.91: 18.85%
+  44.518 years -> 52.91 years: 18.85%

-- **What country had the highest average life expectancy for each year?**
+- **Country with the highest average life expectancy for each year.**

-  2000: The highest life expectancy in any part of the world is Gibraltar (81.37).
-But the country with the highest leb was Japan (81.076).
+  2000: Highest overall: Gibraltar (81.37 years), Country with the highest leb: Japan (81.076 years).

-  2010: The highest life expectancy in any part of the world is Gibraltar (81.37).
-But the country with the highest leb was Japan (81.076).
+  2010: Highest overall: Gibraltar (81.37 years), Country with the highest leb: Japan (81.076 years).

-  2015: The highest life expectancy in any part of the world is Hong Kong SAR (84.278).
-But the country with the highest leb was Japan (83.79).
+  2015: Highest overall: Hong Kong SAR (84.278 years), Country with the highest leb: Japan (83.79 years).

-  2019: The highest life expectancy in any part of the world is Hong Kong SAR (85.18).
-But the country with the highest leb was Japan (84.356).
+  2019: Highest overall: Hong Kong SAR (85.18 years), Country with the highest leb: Japan (84.356 years).

+  **Insights:** For at least the past 20 years, Japan has continuously been the country with the highest life expectancy at birth, where individuals are on average expected to live more than 80 years.

+- **Percent Change in highest life expectancy from 2000 - 2019.**

+  81.37 years -> 85.18 years: 4.68%

-- **How has the average life expectancy increased or decreased for each country from 1960 to 2019?**
+- **Average life expectancy globally for each year.**

+  2000: 66.75 years

+  2010: 70.02 years

+  2015: 71.5 years

+  2019: 72.48 years

-- **What country has the largest change (increase or decrease) in life expectancy from 1960 to 2019?**
+- **Percent Change in average life expectancy from 2000 - 2019.**

+  66.75 years -> 72.48 years: 8.59%

-- **What is the global trend in average life expectancy from 1960 to 2019?**
+- **Country has the largest change in life expectancy from 2000 to 2019?**

+  Malawi has the largest change in life expectancy from 2000 to 2019, starting from 41.52 years in 2000 to 64.12 years in 2019.
+This is a 44.03% increase in life expectancy over the past 20 years.

+  Other notable insights: 2 countries, Venezuela and the Bahamas, experienced declines in their life expectancies.
+Venezuela's life expectancy in 2000 was 72.48 years as compared to the life expectancy of 72.16 in 2019, a 0.43% decrease.
+The Bahamas's life expectancy in 2000 was 72.041 years as compared to the life expectancy of 71.205 in 2019, a 1.16% decrease.

 - **What is the median life expectancy for each country in 2019, and how does it compare to the mean?**